Elmira, New York

-Elmira (/ɛlˈmaɪrə/) is a city and the county seat of Chemung County, New York, United States.
+Elmira (/ɛlˈmaɪrə/) is a city in and the county seat of Chemung County, New York, United States.
 It is the principal city of the Elmira, New York, metropolitan statistical area, which encompasses Chemung County.
 The population was 26,523 at the 2020 census, down from 29,200 at the 2010 census, a decline of more than 7 percent.

 The City of Elmira is in the south-central part of the county, surrounded on three sides by the Town of Elmira.
 It is in the Southern Tier of New York, a short distance north of the Pennsylvania state line.

+The city was the site of the Elmira Prison, a prisoner-of-war camp that held over 12,000 captured Confederate soldiers during the American Civil War.
+Elmira College is located within the city.

 History

 Early history

-The region of Elmira was inhabited by the Cayuga nation (also known as the Kanawaholla) of the Haudenosaunee prior to European colonization.
+The region of Elmira was inhabited by the Cayuga nation (also known as the Gayogo̱hó꞉nǫʼ) of the Haudenosaunee prior to European colonization.
 Cayuga residing in the region maintained relations with European settlers, primarily related to the fur trade, but were otherwise relatively isolated from encroaching colonial settlements.

 During the American Revolutionary War, the Sullivan Expedition of 1779 was mounted by the Continental Army against the four Haudenosaunee nations which had allied with the British.
-The expeditionary force fought a combined British-Haudenosaunee force at the Battle of Newtown, south of the current city, in which the Continental Army emerged victorious.
+The expeditionary force fought a combined British-Haudenosaunee force at the Battle of Newtown, south of the current city, in which the Continental Army was victorious.
 After the conclusion of the war, the Haudenosaunee and the United States signed a treaty at Elmira in 1791 to settle territorial disputes in the region.
 Most of the Cayuga emigrated under pressure from encroaching American settlements with the other nations of the Haudenosaunee to Canada, where they resettled on land provided by the British Crown.

 The first European-American settler in Elmira was Abraham Miller, who served as a captain in the Continental Army.
 Miller constructed a cabin after resigning just before the end of the Revolutionary War.
 Miller's Pond and Miller Street are named after him and are near the location of his house.